 There is limited scope for interpretation of veterinary medicinal products legislation at national level, except where this is stated in the Regulation or if the Regulation does not govern a particular issue.

 The Dutch Animals act determines rules for kept animals and related subjects.
 This also includes the subject of veterinary medicinal products.
 The new version of the Animals Act includes the brackets that are necessary for subjects that will be completed nationally.
-The Ministry of Agriculture, Nature and Food Quality Ministry of Agriculture, Nature and Food Quality is responsible for policy in this regard.
+The Ministry of Agriculture, Fisheries, Food Security and Nature is responsible for policy in this regard.

 Various decrees and regulations have been subsumed under the Dutch Animals Act.
 These are: